pantheon-systems/documentation/source/content/dns-providers/cloudflare.md

 1. Enter the `TXT Name/Host` in the **Name** field and the `TXT Value` in the **Content** field.

-  You can find both values in the the Live environment of your Pantheon Site Dashboard under **Domains/HTTPS** for that domain.
+  You can find both values in the Live environment of your Pantheon Site Dashboard under **Domains/HTTPS** for that domain.

 1. Select your desired Time to Live (TTL) and then click **Save**.